 Note that when working with an existing app, changes in Visual Builder are saved immediately.
 When first trying out Visual Builder with an existing app, you may want to use a copy of your app.

 Open your app and select Settings.

 In the Basics section, select Structure.

-When working on a table, you can also open Visual Builder by selecting Settings, then selecting Structure.
+When working on a table, you can also open Visual Builder by clicking Settings > Structure.